Mialin1/Group-project/README.md

 ### 2.5 rules for the setting

 1. map： 5*10 initially, and the map will enlarge while the level goes up.
-2. stone wall：solid square, unbreakable, will not be affected by the bomb
+2. stone wall：white hollow square, unbreakable, will not be affected by the bomb
-3. treasure boxes: hollow square，which can be exploded and get game props,coin, or even bomb
+3. treasure boxes: yellow square，which can be exploded and get game props,coin, or even bomb
 4. player pocket: store the props
-5. life bar: shows how many lives does player has
+5. life value: shows how many lives does player has
-6. time: the remain time for this level
+6. The countdown watch: the remain time for this level
 7. coins collected: show how many coins have been collected
 8. coin requirement: the required coin for this level